apache/flink/docs/content/docs/connectors/datastream/pulsar.md

   StartCursor.fromMessageId(MessageId)
   ```
 - Start from a specified message between the earliest and the latest.
-  Pulsar connector consumes from the latest available message if the message ID does not exist.
+  Pulsar connector consumes from the latest available message if the message id doesn't exist.

   Include or exclude the start message by using the second boolean parameter.
   ```java
   StartCursor.fromMessageId(MessageId, boolean)
   ```
-- Start from the specified message by `Message<byte[]>.getEventTime()`.
+- Start from the specified message time by `Message<byte[]>.getEventTime()`.
   ```java
   StartCursor.fromMessageTime(long)
   ```